Learning space: Library and Learning Commons

 A school library (or a school library media center) is a library within a school where students, staff, and often, parents of a public or private school have access to a variety of resources, including books, periodicals, and other media.
 The library is sometimes referred to as a "resource center" or "media center", or may include these as components within the library.
 Libraries frequently include instructional and study space for individual or groups and in recent years have included internet-accessible computer stations or labs.

 A Learning Commons (or Digital Commons), as well as the "bookstore model" of a library that focuses on customer service, and bookless or digital libraries, are frequently cited as models for the "library of the future."
 Both Libraries and Learning Commons are increasingly used as a place for active learning and hands-on activities, including having tools, equipment, makerspaces, and/or publishing services available for borrowing or use.
 Emerging 21st century trends involve locating the Learning Commons to a more central position within the school, opening them to corridors, distributing them into smaller components that are more accessible to learning communities, and combining them into a central Commons or lunchroom.

 Environmental characteristics such as acoustical dampening and separation, and controlled lighting to support both highly focused individual activities (e.g. reading), online research, or group instruction or project work are increasingly critical to support the varied activities in these environments.

 Physical education

-Learning spaces for physical education normally include a gymnasium and supporting spaces, such as locker rooms, as well as outdoor play fields and courts for athletics, track and field, and games.
+Learning spaces for physical education normally include a gymnasium and supporting spaces, such as locker rooms, as well as outdoor playing fields and courts for athletics, track and field, and games.
 This may include soccer, field hockey, football, baseball, softball, volleyball, basketball, tennis, and others.
 Larger facilities, such as higher-level schools, colleges, and universities, frequently include indoor weight rooms and fitness rooms, as well as natatoria and indoor tennis courts.
 These spaces each have a specialized degree of spatial and environmental characteristics and requirements to suit their activities, including size and environmental attributes to provide an effective learning environment.
 Outdoor gyms provide fitness and exercise equipment and spaces suitable for structured or informal learning and practice, typically in parks and public locations.
 Gymnasia are also frequently used for whole-school gatherings and community events which require additional projecting technologies and sound systems.